TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/selected_fae_gui.md

 If you want to see the history of changes for a specific field, simply open up the History GUI (Alt+H) and write the property's name into the filter box.

-The documentation of the purpose and behaviour of all properties will eventually be documented on wiki.hypersomnia.xyz.
+The documentation of the purpose and behaviour of all invariants, components and all of their properties will eventually be documented on wiki.hypersomnia.xyz.
 The names should, however, be more or less self-explanatory.

 ## GUI: Multiple selections